-Officers are authorised in terms of The Health Protection (Coronavirus) (Restrictions and Requirements) (Scotland) Regulations 2020 and will investigate non-compliance with the regulations in commercial premises.
-To minimise the potential for non-compliance and risk to public health we are also proactively providing advice to businesses.
+Officers are authorised in terms of The Health Protection (Coronavirus) (Requirements) (Scotland) Regulations 2021 and will investigate non-compliance with the regulations in commercial premises.

-Businesses currently trading, or preparing to re-open, require to have controls in place to ensure compliance with the coronavirus regulations and wider Health and Safety requirements in relation to COVID-19.
-It is recommended all businesses are familiar with the Health Protection Scotland guidance for non-healthcare settings as well as the relevant sector specific guidance from the Scottish Government.
+Businesses are required to ensure compliance with the coronavirus regulations and wider Health and Safety requirements in relation to COVID-19.
+It is recommended all businesses are familiar with the Health Protection Scotland guidance for non-healthcare settings as well as the current guidance from the Scottish Government.
 To assist businesses in preparing and documenting their COVID-19 controls we have produced the following guidance and templates:

 Food business should also refer to additional detailed guidance which has been produced by Food Standards Scotland.
 This includes a risk assessment tool and checklist for businesses as well as guidance to ensure compliance with food law for those businesses which want, or need, to adapt their processes.